haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/configure/fastly-vcl-extend-timeout.md

 * `name`: Name for the VCL snippet.
 For this example, we used the name `blocklist`.
 * `priority`: Determines the order VCL snippets call.
 You want the priority set to 100 to be the last run and overwrite the default `pass.vcl` timeout.
 * `type`: For this VCL, we use `pass`.
 * `content`: The code that runs.
-For this snippet, we change the `set bereq.first_byte_timeout` with a higher value.
-For example, 300s for five minutes or 600s for ten minutes.
+For this snippet, we change the `set bereq.first_byte_timeout` with a higher value. 例如， 300s for five minutes or 600s for ten minutes.
 Ten minutes is the hard cap for Fastly timeouts.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 The default VCL snippets you uploaded included a prepended name of `magentomodule_` with a priority of 50.
-For your custom VCL snippets, **do not use the `magentomodule_` name**.
+For your 自定义VCL代码片段, **do not use the `magentomodule_` name**.
 Also consider the priority of your custom snippets if they should override the default snippets.
 </div>

 ## Finish adding the VCL {#complete}